 3. Watch and Read English News That Matches Your Interests

 Politics isn’t your thing?
 Plenty of other types of English news are out there.

 Finding news on topics you care about will keep you motivated to learn.
 Plus, it’s just a more interesting way to learn English through news!

 Love football/soccer?
 You know there are websites for that.
 If you’re an advanced speaker, ESPN may be a great site for you.

 ESPN Soccer offers all the soccer coverage you want, including stories about the game in just about every country in the world.
 You may be able to see some broadcast videos if your cable provider can give you access.

 Sports News Lists

-As a beginner, you want to find the right kind of sports site that’ll give you information in a way you can understand.
+As a beginner, you want to find the right kind of easy English news site that’ll talk about sports in a way you can understand.
 Lots of sports commentators speak very fast and seem to shout.
 You also usually don’t get to see the commentator as he or she speaks, which can make it hard to understand.